Social Media in Economic Development

 My Counsel Before You Waste Your Money – Be Strategic

 If you want to invest in a social media program, you should have a sound, compelling strategic rationale for doing so.
 If you can’t clearly articulate a strategic objective then don’t invest in the communication channel.
 For perspective, this is exactly the same counsel I would give for media choice you might consider.
+I’d recommend social captain, which is is simply the best organic Instagram growth service of 2019.
+To Buy followers for cheap do visit our site.

 By the way, there is nothing wrong with the strategy of learning about the role a communication channel might play in your overall media mix.
 But, in my mind this strategic rationale demands you approach the investment as a legitimate test with pre-determined measurements and pre-established learning objectives.